1emvr/rvm64/README.md

 ```sh
 $ clang++ test.cpp -ffreestanding -nostdlib --target=riscv64 -march=rv64g -I. -isystem /usr/local/musl/include -Wl,-shared -Wl,-e,main -o test.elf
 ```
 Currently, the vm is hard-coded to read the file `test.elf`.
 A feature to specify files will come later.
+I'm doing this on my free time.

 ### NOTE:
 When compiling C++ code, the main function within the risc-v ELF should be compiled using C linkage until I find a better way: